Fall Speakers 2022

 Ash Majid

-Managing director and CRO
+Managing director and chief risk officer

-SMBC Capital Markets & SMBC Nikko America
+SMBC Capital Markets and SMBC Nikko America

 Ash Majid is Managing Director and Chief Risk Officer for SMBC Capital Markets, Inc. & SMBC Nikko Securities America, Inc. wholly owned subsidiaries of SMBC Americas Holdings, Inc. In his current role he oversees teams responsible for managing the risk from the two subsidiaries within the broader America’s Division risk management team.
 Prior to joining SMBC Capital Markets, Ash worked at Ernst and Young, LLP within their Quantitative Advisory Services and SunTrust Banks, Inc. with oversight of their derivatives trading desks' market risk.
 Ash holds a Doctorate degree in Electrical and Computer Engineering and a Master's degree in Quantitative and Computational Finance from Georgia Institute of Technology.
 Additionally, Ash holds FINRA Series 7 & 24 licenses.